sebiniemann/ArmadilloJava/CONVERSION.md

 #### Inplace operations

 **ArmadilloJava:** A.view(... is a placeholder for any of the specific views given above.
+Use A.submat(Op. ...) for inplace operations on all elements.

 Operation           | Matlab     | Armadillo C++ | ArmadilloJava
 --------------------|------------|---------------|------------------------------------